First Maroon War: Fighting

 In 1734, Nanny led the Maroons to victory against a party led by Captain Shettlewood.
 A group of the liberated Africans conquered an estate in St George, including a fort and the barracks there.
 The Windward Maroons removed westwards to the John Crow Mountains at a place called Cattawoods or Cattawood Springs, and continued their resistance to colonization.
 Colonial Jamaica was counting the cost of the continuing conflict.
 By the end of 1734, the island's white population had fallen to about 2,000.
 Sugar exports had fallen, and the island went through periods of martial law.

-In 1735, over 100 Leeward Maroon warriors, led by Cudjoe, boldly conquered military barracks in western Jamaica.
+In 1735, over 100 Leeward Maroon warriors, led by Cudjoe, conquered a military barracks in western Jamaica.
 Ayscough died in office, and John Gregory became the new governor, and he immediately had to tackle the problem of Maroon attacks.
 In retaliation for the militia's occupation of Nanny Town, Windward Maroon warriors launched assaults on Titchfield Fort in Port Antonio.

 In 1736, Maroons on both sides of the island launched a number of incursions into planter territory.
 In 1737, there were more Maroon attacks on estates in coastal areas.
 Gregory began to consider offering peace terms to the Maroons, because the British forces were unable to defeat them, while he authorised the construction of barracks at Manchioneal, Jamaica in Portland, Norman's Valley in Saint James Parish, Jamaica, and at Bagnell's Thicket.
 However, the building of barracks was expensive, and some planters refused to take part in funding it, claiming the Maroons never troubled them.

 Eventually, the arrival of Edward Trelawny resulted in peace becoming a real possibility after a decade of fighting.

-The Peace Treaties
+Peace treaties

 In 1739–40, the British government in Jamaica recognized that it could not defeat the Maroons, so Trelawny offered them peace treaties instead.

-In 1739, the colonial militia signed the first treaty with the Leeward Maroon leader, Cudjoe, who for years fought to maintain his people's independence.
+In 1739, the planter and colonial militia John Guthrie signed the first treaty with the Leeward Maroon leader, Cudjoe, who for years fought to maintain his people's independence.
 He felt that the only hope for the future was an honorable peace with the enemy.
 A year later, the Windward Maroons of Nanny Town, led by Queen Nanny and Quao, also agreed to sign a treaty under pressure from both white Jamaicans and the Leeward Maroons.
 The peace treaties forced the Maroons to support the institution of slavery.

+The terms of the treaties largely reflected the power imbalance between the two sides, favoring British interests and granting the Maroons limited autonomy in exchange for their cooperation in maintaining the colonial system of slavery.
+The treaty terms were also different between the Maroon groups, with the Leeward Maroons receiving more favorable conditions, including a larger land grant and fewer restrictions on agricultural activities, while the Windward Treaty imposed stricter regulations and smaller land allocations.